 Handheld vs. Index Release

-Going through that list, you’ll notice that there are several options for both handheld and index-style release aids.
+Going through our list, you’ll notice that there are several options for both handheld and index-style release aids.
 So, on top of just finding the right release for you, this poses yet another question.
 Should you snag a handheld release or an index-style release?

 Both releases are tried and true, but they indeed each have their own pros and cons.
-Here is a breakdown of each to get you set on the right track.
+Here is a breakdown of each to get you set on the right track

 Index-Style Release Aid